Overcoming Disillusionment With the Church

 What is Disillusionment?

-On our last visit, I saw an advertisement for David Copperfield, who is purported to be among the best magicians who has ever lived.
+On one visit, I saw an advertisement for David Copperfield, who is purported to be among the best magicians who has ever lived.
 What does he do?
 He creates illusions.
-He makes things seem like something they’re actually not.
-He’s famous for making the Statue of Liberty “disappear.”
+He makes things seem like something they're actually not.
+He's famous for making the Statue of Liberty "disappear."
 Did he actually do that?
 Of course not, but he flawlessly created the illusion.
 He caused people, if only for a moment, to believe he did.

 Do you understand that Satan does the same thing?
 He's a master of illusion, of disillusionment.
 What does that mean?